behu-kea/dat20-classes/week-10/data-structures.md

-A set of unique elements that can be searched quickly

 The Java hashmap has a lot of operations, but for this note we will only look at a few of them:

 - *get(Object key)* <br>